 Governments can affect the private sector economy in a number of different ways.
-One important, and relatively less studied way, is the effect that public sector employment policies can have on private sector employment and on unemployment.
-Key questions in this respect, and which are addressed in this contribution, are the following: what is the effect of the size of public sector employment on private sector employment?
+One significant but relatively understudied avenue is the impact of public sector employment policies on private sector employment and unemployment.
+Key questions in this respect, and which are addressed in this article, are the following: what is the effect of the size of public sector employment on private sector employment?
 What is the effect of public sector wage setting rules?
 Can public sector employment policies stabilize total unemployment?
 Can the public sector boost an overall productivity?

 In answering these questions it will be seen that public sector employment also has other important effects.
-These effects may be the anticipated results of deliberate policies put in place by governments, or alternatively they could be unforeseen and undesired effects created by the combination of the policy and the institutional framework within which it is implemented.
-For example, through public sector employment policies governments can effectively increase the wages and employment level of disadvantaged groups, such as racial or ethnic minorities.
+These effects may arise as intended outcomes of deliberate policies put in place by governments, or alternatively they could be unforeseen and undesired effects created by the combination of the policy and the institutional framework within which it is implemented.
+For instance, through public sector employment policies governments can effectively increase the wages and employment level of disadvantaged groups, such as racial and ethnic minorities, or address structural issues as the gender wage and employment gaps.
 This could be the result of intentionally targeting these groups and giving them priority for public sector employment-an example of which is the affirmative action program in the US-though it may also be the result of simple and clear wage setting and hiring rules that allow less space for discrimination.